 Adult dogs need at least 18 percent of their daily calories to be protein, and at least 5.5 percent to be fat, according to the Association of American Feed Control Officials (AAFCO), which provides the nutritional standards for complete and balanced pet foods.

-With so many options available on the market today, it can be difficult to choose a food when you switch to adult dog food.
-When you are shopping for dog food, the most important thing you will need to look for is the AAFCO statement on the back of the bag that the food is complete and balanced.
+The “complete and balanced” AAFCO statement on the packaging: When you are shopping for dog food, the most important thing you will need to look for is the AAFCO statement on the back of the bag that the food is complete and balanced.
 The statement should say that the food has been found to be complete and balanced based on formulation or AAFCO feeding trials.
-Blue Buffalo Life Protection Formula Adult Chicken & Brown Rice Recipe, for example, is an AAFCO option that includes ingredients like peas, sweet potatoes, blueberries and cranberries.
+Blue Buffalo Life Protection Formula Adult Dog Food, for example, is an AAFCO option that includes ingredients such as peas, sweet potatoes, blueberries and cranberries.

-The best way to tell if a food is right for your dog is to monitor your dog’s condition while they’re on the food.
+Your dog’s reaction: The best way to tell if a food is right for your dog is to monitor your dog’s condition while they’re on the food.
 Is the haircoat full and glossy?
 How are your pet’s energy levels?
 What about stool quality and quantity?
 If everything checks out, then the food is likely good for your dog.

 When it comes to how much to feed, start with the feeding recommendations on the back of the bag and see how your dog does.
 You want your dog’s body condition score to be in the ideal range—not too heavy, not too thin.